rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 ### Platform as a service

 Platform as a service (PaaS) brings the benefits to the software development world that SaaS brought for applications.
-PaaS can be defined as a computing platform that enables the quick and easy creation of web applications without the necessity of buying and maintaining the software and infrastructure underneath it.
+PaaS is defined as a computing platform that enables the quick and easy creation of web applications without the necessity of buying and maintaining the software and infrastructure underneath it.

-PaaS is similar to SaaS except that, rather than being software delivered over the web, it is a platform for the creation of software, delivered over the web.
+PaaS is similar to SaaS except that, rather than being software delivered over the web, it is a platform for the creation of software delivered over the web.

 #### Characteristics of PaaS

 Following are some basic characteristics of PaaS:

-  - Services to develop, test, deploy, host, and support applications in the same integrated development environment; that is, all the various services needed to fulfill the app development process.
+  - Services to develop, test, deploy, host, and support applications in the same integrated development environment&mdash;all the various services needed to fulfill the app development process.
   - Web-based user interface (UI) creation tools used to create, change, test, and deploy different UI scenarios.
   - Multi-tenant architecture in which many concurrent users use the same development app.
   - Built-in scalability of deployed software, including load balancing and failover.
   - Integration with web services and databases via common standards.
   - Support for development team collaboration.
-Some PaaS solutions include project planning and communication tools, to support development team collaboration.
+Some PaaS solutions include project planning and communication tools to support development team collaboration.
   - Tools to handle billing and subscription management.

-PaaS, while similar in many ways to Infrastructure as a Service (IaaS), is different from IaaS by the addition of value-added services and comes in two distinct flavors:
+PaaS, while similar in many ways to infrastructure as a service (IaaS), is different from IaaS by the addition of value-added services and comes in two distinct flavors:

   - A collaborative platform for software development that focuses on workflow management regardless of the data source for the app.
 For example, Heroku&reg; is a PaaS that uses the Ruby on Rails&reg; development language.